-About Losing ‘Roseanne’ Star Roseanne Barr Believes Is Penance
+About Losing ‘Roseanne’, Star Roseanne Barr Believes It Was Her Penance

 — Vulture (@vulture) June 30, 2018

 Since her ouster from her hit show, Roseanne Barr has received some support from several unlikely allies.
-One of those allies has become comedian Jerry Seinfeld.
+One of those allies is comedian Jerry Seinfeld.

 Jerry Seinfeld told Entertainment Tonight that he feels ABC should not have fired Roseanne Barr.